 The policies of traditional social democracy are also said to be in trouble.
 Post-war social democracy was based on Keynesian economics and a universal welfare state.
 However, Keynesianism is said to have been undermined by processes such as globalisation, and the welfare state is now too costly, inefficient, undemocratic and irrelevant to modern needs.
-The economics and social policy of social democracy, it is said, are in need of renewal.
+The economics and social policy of social democracy, it is said, need renewal.

 Social democracy throughout Europe, and arguably most radically in Britain, has tried to build alternative bases of electoral support, move away from the economics of public ownership and Keynesianism and to a bias towards private initiative and supply-side economics, to reform the welfare state and a shift away from socialist to more liberal values.
 What did the changes in New Labour actually amount to?
 Were they just sound-bites or did they have substance?
-Were they a break with old social democracy or just Old Labour rehashed?
+Were they a break with old social democracy or social democracy updated and rescued?
 Were they Thatcherism with a human face or still something distinctively left-wing?
+Is there anything socialist in New Labour or contemporary social democracy?
 What does the 'third way' mean, if anything, and how broadly is it applicable?
 Our focus in this seminar will be on New Labour, but by no means exclusively so.

 - Why did New Labour's electoral base decline, fragment and dealign? - What was New Labour's approach to gaining electoral support? - What sociological assumptions did New Labour make about the changed world we live in?
-What were the implications of these? - What did the Keynesian welfare state involve, and why is it said to be less relevant now? - What was New Labour's economic approach? - What was New Labour's attitude to welfare reform and social policy? - What were the values of 'Old Labour', and did New Labour continue to hold to them or not?
-Was New Labour just 'Thatcherism in disguise'? - To what extent did New Labour achieve progress on social democratic concerns such as equality, poverty, community, etc? - Did New Labour leave a social democratic legacy that influenced the ConDem coalition? - How did the reforms that happened in the Labour Party in Britain compare with those in social democratic parties elsewhere?
+What were the implications of these?

+- What did the Keynesian welfare state involve, what is seen to be flawed about it, and why is it said to be less relevant now? - What was New Labour's economic approach? - What was New Labour's attitude to welfare reform and social policy? - What were the values of 'Old Labour', and did New Labour continue to hold to them or not?
+Was New Labour just 'Thatcherism in disguise'? - To what extent did New Labour achieve progress on social democratic concerns such as equality, poverty, community, etc? - How did the reforms that happened in the Labour Party in Britain compare with those in social democratic parties elsewhere?
 Is the 'Third Way' applicable outside the UK? - What is or was the 'Third Way'?
 Does it have a future?
 Are there realistic alternatives to it?